 Drowning can happen in seconds and is often silent.
 It can happen to anyone, any time there is access to water.

-Drowning is the leading cause of injury death for children 1 to 4 year of age About 11 people die each day from drowning in the United States.
+Drowning is the leading cause of injury death for children 1 to 4 year of age About 11 people die each day from drowning in

 Dry drowning vs. secondary drowning